dwebprotocol/basestore-swarm-networking/README.md

 # dwebstore-swarm-networking
 [![Build Status](https://travis-ci.com/distributedweb/dwebstore-swarm-networking.svg?branch=master)](https://travis-ci.com/distributedweb/dwebstore-swarm-networking)

-A dwebstore networking module that uses [dwebswarm](https://github.com/dwebswarm/network) to discovery peers.
-This module powers the networking portion of the [patriotsve daemon](https://github.com/distributedweb/patriotsve-daemon).
+A dwebstore networking module that uses [dwebswarm](https://github.com/distributedweb/dwebswarm) to discovery peers.
+This module powers the networking portion of the [dDrive daemon](https://github.com/distributedweb/ddrive-daemon).

-Calls to `seed` or `unseed` will not be persisted across restarts, so you'll need to use a separate dwebxabase that maps discovery keys to network configurations.
-The patriotsve daemon uses [Level](https://github.com/level/level) for this.
+Calls to `seed` or `unseed` will not be persisted across restarts, so you'll need to use a separate dDatabase that maps discovery keys to network configurations.
+The dDrive daemon uses [Level](https://github.com/level/level) for this.

 Since dwebstore has an all-to-all replication model (any shared cores between two peers will be automatically replicated), only one connection needs to be maintained per peer.
 If multiple connections are opened to a single peer as a result of that peer announcing many keys, then these connections will be automatically deduplicated by comparing NOISE keypairs.